 Pinky stays and turns the estate into a nursing school for black women.
 “The film falters in the final scene, which shows Pinky standing alone and misty-eyed,” Addington says.
 “The adaptation avoided the ending that made Quality such an interesting original story.
 In the book, the home is burned to the ground by the Klan, a much stronger and more dramatic ending.
 The studio scrapped that outcome to provide a ‘tragic heroine’ ending that left audiences feeling good about racial issues in the South.
 Ricketts, not Hollywood, actually got it right with a much darker truth to an ending that sadly was too real for too many.”

-Pinky was the first big studio picture to tromp into the race issues, and for that alone, it was groundbreaking.”
+Pinky was the first big studio picture to troop into race issues.
 The movie garnered Academy Award nominations for the three female leads, Jeanne Crain, Ethel Barrymore and Ethel Waters, who played “Pinky’s Granny”.
 “It also led to an appeal before the United States Supreme Court in Gelling v.
-Texas,” Modak-Truran says, “and a victory for the local movie theater owner who screened the film over a local decree censoring it from public viewing.”
+Texas, a victory for the local movie theater owner who screened the film over a local decree censoring it from public viewing.
 The June 3, 1952 edition of The New York Times reported, “The Supreme Court today struck down a motion picture censor ordinance by which the city of Marshall, Texas, disapproved the showing of the film Pinky.”

 Writer Jill Conner Browne says, “As I was writing the first book (The Sweet Potato Queens’ Book of Love), we decided that a modicum of anonymity regarding some of the tales might be in order, so we decided to select stage names for ourselves.
 As it turned out, since we are all Of A Certain Age and grew up watching and loving all of Tammy’s exploits (she was way better than Cinderella and seemed much more attainable to our young minds) we ALL wanted to be “Tammy.”
 Believing that it was unfair for one to be allowed to use the name that ALL wanted, we simply decided that we would ALL be ‘Tammy.’”

 The movie also spawned an eponymous Top 40 hit in 1957.
 Music historian Brian Hargett says, “The song, which Reynolds herself describes as a “sweet, simple ballad”, went to #1 for three weeks beginning August 26, 1957.
 The #2 song that week was ‘Teddy Bear’, by a young man from Tupelo named Elvis Presley.
 At the onset of the youth revolution, it was possible for a 25-year old like Reynolds to have a hit record sung rather simply without studio gimmickry,” Hargett says.
 “Until the Beatles came along, record companies happily recorded talent like Debbie Reynolds.
 After 1964, ‘older’ acts like Reynolds were quickly dropped off record company artists rosters.
 The studio first recorded ‘Tammy’ with just piano backing, but Henry Mancini sweetened it with strings, and Hollywood liked it enough to put it in the movie,” Hargett says.
 “The Ames Brothers sang it as the thematic introduction to the film, and they had a fair hit with it, too.”
 The song was also nominated for an Oscar.